U.S. bank profits jump in 2021 as firms shed credit loss reserves, FDIC says - NewsBreak

 U.S. bank profits jump in 2021 as firms shed credit loss reserves, FDIC says

-WASHINGTON, March 1 (Reuters) - U.S. banks saw their profits jump nearly 90% in 2021 as firms shrank how much money they were setting aside to protect against credit losses, the Federal Deposit Insurance Corporation said on Tuesday.
+WASHINGTON (Reuters) -U.S. banks saw their profits jump nearly 90% in 2021 as firms shrank how much money they were setting aside to protect against credit losses, the Federal Deposit Insurance Corporation said on Tuesday.

 Banks reported $279.1 billion in profits in 2021, up $132 billion compared to 2020, the FDIC said.
 The jump was mainly due to economic growth and banks rapidly shrinking their credit loss provision expenses, which dropped $163.3 billion in 2021, it added.